tsegayeh/SQL-CSM/README.md

 As someone who transitioned from a humanitarian relef and development arena to the data world, I am trying to apply my passion for SQL database management to Child Sponsorship Management, which is a practice in many development programs.
 I used to experience pain due to manual management of data in such programs.
 Hence, my attempt to create a database that would serve as a basis for automation of data management in CSM systems.<br />

 <b>2.
 Business requirement</b> <br />
 Manually managed Child Sponsorship programs are prone to error and delays.
-As a result, sponsors quit, and funding goes down.
+As a result, sponsors may quit, and funding may go down.
 This database is designed with a CSM web application in mind that would put business information on fingertips of program staff and management, leading to increased donor satisfaction and funding. <br />

 <b>3.
 Business Questions</b> <br />
 The database must answer key business questions such as:<br />